2026 · Field notesAbout 5 min readNovus Stream Solutions

 • Email: hub.
 Deep content, first access, direct relationship.

-• Discord: real-time community spoke.
+• Community platform: real-time spoke.
 Discussion and quick updates.

 • Storefront: transaction spoke.
 Links from all other channels.